nashalexander/lambda-expression-refactor/README.md

-# 🔀 Lambda Function Refactor
+# 🔀 Lambda Expression Refactor

 Allows for refactoring a function and all of its function calls to a local lambda expressions instead.
 The lambda expression can be a one shot or can be stored as a local variable.